rmorshea/artigraph/docs/usage.md

     c2 --> |model3| m3
 ```

-### Customizing Spans
+### Customizing Nodes

-The built-in `Span` it pretty bare bones.
+The built-in `Node` is pretty bare bones.
 If you want to add additional metadata to
 spans, you can create a custom span class by subclassing `Span` using SQLAlchemy's
 [Singletable Inheritance](https://docs.sqlalchemy.org/en/14/orm/inheritance.html#single-table-inheritance).
 To declare the polymorphic identity of your new span, simply declare a